pathak-ashutosh/plant-seeds-classification/README.md

 ## Setting-up
 ### Setting directories
 * Clone/download this repository.
-* Make a 'data/' folder in the 'plant-seeds-classification/' folder.
+* Make a 'data' folder in the 'plant-seeds-classification' folder.
-* Open the data/ folder and make two more folders - 'train/' and 'test/'.
+* Open the data folder and make two more folders - 'train' and 'test'.
 * Download the dataset from [here](https://www.kaggle.com/c/plant-seedlings-classification/data).
 * Extract both train.zip and test.zip into their respective folders which we made above.
 * Download the resnet-50 model along with it's symbols file from [here](http://data.mxnet.io/mxnet/models/imagenet-11k-place365-ch/) (this can work with any model, but you'll have to change some things in the .ipynb notebook).
-* Save the model in the 'plant-seeds-classification/' folder.
+* Save the model in 'plant-seeds-classification' folder.

 ### Packages required:
 * OpenCV